IMULMUL/easybuggy/README.md

 EasyBuggy is a broken web application in order to understand behavior of bugs and vulnerabilities, for example, [memory leak, deadlock, JVM crash, SQL injection and so on](https://github.com/k-tamura/easybuggy#clock4-easybuggy-can-reproduce).

 ![logo](https://raw.githubusercontent.com/wiki/k-tamura/easybuggy/images/mov_eb.gif)

+:warning: **Currently, development of EasyBuggy has been temporarily suspended in order to focus on the development of [EasyBuggy Boot](https://github.com/k-tamura/easybuggy4sb/blob/master/README.jp.md).
+EasyBuggy Boot has more vulnerabilities built in than EasyBuggy, so we recommend using EasyBuggy Boot.**

 :clock4: Quick Start
 -